Category:

 That kind of oversight can delay projects, increase costs, and even damage relationships.

-Contract repository software prevents these avoidable mistakes by keeping track of every renewal, expiration, and deadline for you.
+Contract repository software prevents these avoidable mistakes by keeping track of every contract renewal, expiration, and deadline for you.
 Automated alerts notify the right people well in advance, so you always have time to review terms, renew agreements, or renegotiate if needed.

 A man wearing eyeglasses using his laptop